 Across its almost 200,000 square miles, Spain has gorgeous beaches, breathtaking mountains and plenty in between to enjoy during your golden years.
 According to 2023 data from numbeo.com, the cost of living in Spaian is about 30% lower than in the U.S. Spain has no sales tax and low property taxes, and you’ll only need to file a Spanish income tax return if your income surpasses $24,000 a year.
 In order to spend your retirement in Spain, you’ll need to obtain a residence visa.
 You won’t be able to work with this visa, so you’ll have to prove to the Spanish consulate that you can support yourself without a job.

 In terms of healthcare, Spain has a comprehensive public healthcare program available to residents and those who contribute to Spanish Social Security.
 You also have the option to purchase private insurance if you choose.

 Best Place to Retire for a Low Cost of Living: Costa Rica

-Costa Rica, in addition to its warm weather and beautiful beaches, is seeing plenty of expats come for retirement thanks to the country’s very low cost of living.
-The average retiree could live out a comfortable retirement in Costa Rica for only $1,500 a month.
-A couple could do the same for $2,500.
+Costa Rica, in addition to its warm weather and beautiful beaches, is seeing plenty of expats come for retirement thanks to the country’s very low cost of living, which is about 30% less than in the U.S., according to Numbeo.
+The average retiree could live out a comfortable retirement in Costa Rica for only $2,000 a month.
+A couple could do the same for $3,000.

 The standard of living in Costa Rica is also among the highest in Central America, in large part because of its healthcare system.
 Costa Rica has both public and private healthcare, both of which are available to expats.
 According to InternationalLiving.com, you can expect to pay between 22% and 33% of what you’d pay in the U.S., depending on the treatment.
 The three largest private hospitals in Costa Rica are all in or around the capital of San Jose.